-Matt Ellinghuysen rejoins the Bemidji State baseball program for his fourth year on staff after serving the past two seasons as an assistant coach at Southwest Minnesota State University.
+Matt Ellinghuysen enters his fifth season with the Bemidji State baseball program after serving two seasons as an assistant coach at Southwest Minnesota State University.
 Ellinghuysen previously coached under current BSU head coach Tim Bellew from 2014-16 and played under Bellew at BSU from 2010-13.

-Ellinghuysen will serve as head recruiting coordinator and have responsibilities with all facets of the program.
+Ellinghuysen serves as the head recruiting coordinator and has responsibilities with all facets of the program.

 Ellinghuysen, a St. Charles, Minn., native, played third base for Bemidji State from 2010-13.
 In 124 games (113 starts) at third for the Beavers, Ellinghuysen was a career .283 hitter and compiled 100 hits, 58 RBIs and 30 runs scored.
 In the field he totaled 149 assists with 64 putouts.